Timendus/js-workshop/JavaScript and the browser/BrowserJam/README.md

 ## API

+Nearly all events require you to explicitly state for which game (and optionally which room) the event should fire.
+This is done so you can be flexible in how you use the server.
+For example: clients can send messages on other rooms, or be in multiple rooms at the same time.

 ### `join`

 Players can join a room on your game.
 If your game has only a single room, just use the same room name or leave out the room.
-Joining a room makes it so that client will receive any messages sent in that room.
+Joining a room makes it so that this client will receive any messages sent in that room.

+Games and rooms are created automatically when the first client joins.

 ```javascript
 socket.emit('join', {